 Before you go away, it’s important you have the right cover for the type of trip you are going on.
-Whether it’s a short city break, a long holiday on the other side of the world, or you’re strapping on your skis and hitting the slope- it’s always important to make sure you have the insurance you need before embarking on your adventure.
+Whether it’s a short city break, a long holiday on the other side of the world, or you’re strapping on your skis and hitting the slopes- it’s always important to make sure you have the insurance you need before embarking on your adventure.

 If you’re only going away once or twice a year, then single trip cover is most likely the best option for you.
 Always check what the policy excess states as generally the cheaper the policy is, the higher the excess.
 Another thing to look at is whether you are covered if your holiday is cancelled.
 Cancellation is one of the most common reasons for travel insurance claims, and some policies may only cover certain situations and to set amounts.